-And here, you can see that from two years ago, although Johnson’s numbers are actually higher than now in club and ball speed, his total distance 8 yards longer.
+And here, you can see that from two years ago, although Johnson’s numbers were actually higher than they are now in club and ball speed, his total distance 8 yards longer.

 So, nearly a club longer with reduced club and ball speed – it could simply be different conditions, but if you’re taking algorithm-produced numbers, it would indicate that Johnson is enjoying some increased ball technology (you can’t increase the numbers with the club itself, as they are regulated and have been for some time).